top of page

 Adventures in Science (AIS) MAM

-One of the first programs of its kind to be offered in Mississauga, Adventures in Science (AIS) Mississauga is a mentorship program that aims to assist local high school students develop and deliver engaging science outreach programs to elementary students in Mississauga.
-Through this longitudinal mentorship program (typically February-April) high school students receive a comprehensive course in leadership, project planning, and interpersonal skill development under the guidance of the medical students at the Mississauga Academy of Medicine (MAM).
-At the end of the program, the high school students deliver their end-product scientific outreach programs to elementary students from across the city.
+As one of the first programs of its kind to be offered in Mississauga, Adventures in Science at the Mississauga Academy of Medicine (AIS MAM) is a community mentorship program that aims to assist local high school students in the development and delivery of engaging science outreach programs to elementary school students in the Mississauga community.
+Throughout this longitudinal mentorship program (typically from January-April) high school students attend a series of comprehensive workshops to build their leadership, project planning, interpersonal, and scientific skills under the guidance of the medical students at the Mississauga Academy of Medicine (MAM).
 The longitudinal mentorship aspect for the high school students takes place at the MAM campus at the University of Toronto Mississauga (UTM).

 Adventures in Science (AIS) STG

 Adventures In Science (AIS) St. George is a unique mentorship program in which we explore science communication together in its many forms.
 Grade 11-12 high school students with an interest in science from around Toronto are grouped with two mentors, who are U of T medical and graduate students.
-Through virtual monthly sessions running from October to May (Wednesdays, 5:00 PM–7:00 PM), students will be exposed to a variety of guest speakers who employ scientific communication in their careers for the first half of the session.
-The second half of the sessions will be focused on preparing a Longitudinal Science Project, on a topic of the group’s choosing, to be shared with elementary students.
-This program was run successfully virtually last year, with nearly 200 high school students and 60 mentors participating!
+Through monthly sessions running from October to May (Wednesdays, 5:00 PM–7:00 PM), students will be exposed to a variety of guest speakers who employ scientific communication in their careers for the first half of each session.
+The second half of each session will be focused on preparing a Longitudinal Science Project, on a topic of the group’s choosing, to be shared with elementary students.
+This program is delivered in a hybrid format, with options for either online or in-person participation depending on mentee/mentor preference.
+We enroll roughly 200 high school students and over 20 mentors each year!
+The more, the merrier!
 We hope you will join us for another fantastic year of science and mentorship!

 Altitude Mentoring MAM